 Experience in Diablo 4

 Earning experience and leveling up your character is at the heart of every RPG.
-If you want to efficiently reach level 100 on your Endgame Build in Diablo 4, understanding the game’s underlying experience mechanics is essential.
+If you want to efficiently reach level 60, and high Paragon level, for your Endgame build in Diablo 4, understanding the game’s underlying experience mechanics is essential.

 In this post, we explain how the different experience bonuses found throughout the game come together and how monster XP scaling works.
 Let's walk you through it!